 $6,000 – Qualified education expenses paid

 – $4,000 – GI Bill benefits received that you were required to use for education

 $2,000 – Amount you can claim ($6,000 less $4,000 in benefits received)

-Your Basic Allowance Housing (BAH) does not need to be subtracted because it is not a restricted benefit.
+Again, you do not need to subtract the Basic Allowance Housing (BAH) you received because it is not a restricted benefit.

 - Student Loan Interest Deduction

 - Student Loan Cancellations and Repayment Assistance

 - Tuition and Fees Deduction

 - Coverdell Education Savings Account (ESA)